June 18, 2017 by Ed Kennedy

 “Now, I would normally never breach the confidence of what goes on behind the scenes of organising an interview, but in this case, I’ve thought a lot about it and the fundamental part of her [Gay’s] story and what her book is about.
 She writes about it in the book, I’m sure she won’t mind me telling you any of this”, said Freedman.

 The Fallout: Alongside getting a blast from Roxane Gay on Twitter that makes it unlikely she’ll ever be available for a repeat interview with the Mamamia team again, Freedman and Mamamia has received a ton of criticism hereafter for their handling of this.
-Much has already been written, and there’s little this author need add to it, but suffice to say: a bit presumption won the media outlet ample criticism.
+Much has already been written, and there’s little this author need add to it, but suffice to say: a little presumption by the media outlet earned it huge criticism.

 Malcolm Turnbull, Donald Trump, and Laurie Oakes